aldojasb/Group13_NamePending/README.md

 ## Goal

-This project aims to determine a model to predict wine quality given measurable wine features.
+This project aims to determine a good model to predict wine quality given measurable wine features.

 ## Introduction